 Technical expertise is more valuable than ever for accounting and finance professionals.
 You need to constantly stay on top of accounting best practices, legislative mandates and digital trends like big data and cloud services.
 But in the rush to remain current and relevant, don’t overlook other skill sets.
 You need to develop hard and soft skills.

 Why?
-Technical skills are relatively easy for employers to train for.
 Almost everyone who graduates with an accounting or business degree is able to learn new finance software and processes, whether through classes, online tutorials or simple hands-on job experience.

-But sharp interpersonal skills are often harder to master, and managers seek to hire staff who either already possess them or show aptitude.
+But those skills need to be continually sharpened, just as interpersonal skills need to be mastered.
+After all, managers seek to hire staff who either already possess them or show aptitude.
 In fact, a Robert Half Finance & Accounting survey of more than 2,200 CFOs revealed that 54 percent of them value hard and soft skills equally when filling open positions, and 10 percent of respondents gave more weight to soft skills.

 View an infographic of the survey findings.

 How can you do that?
-Here are five ways:
+Here are six ways:

 1. Get the big picture